alicht/rails-forms/README.md

 # How to Write Rails Forms
 https://launchacademy.com/codecabulary/learn-rails/writing-forms
-When you write a form, it will usually correlate with a database table: a signup page will enter a new user in the users table and a playlist builder will add song/playlist associations to a joins table that correlates playlists with the songs they contain.
-Forms are thus a good way to begin thinking about Rails' RESTful architecture, which maps HTTP requests to CRUD queries.
+When you write a form, it will usually correlate with a database table: a signup page will enter a new user in the users table Forms are thus a good way to begin thinking about Rails' RESTful architecture, which maps HTTP requests to CRUD queries.
-# boxing off
+## boxing off

 Welcome to the world of Rails forms, which give users the ability to submit data into form fields.
-This can be used for: creating new database records, building a contact form, integrating a search engine field, and pretty much every other aspect of the application that requires user input.
-When it comes to forms in Rails, you will discover that you will have the flexibility to utilize:

 # regular HTML form
 ```html